See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

-Visa charges a 1% International Service Assessment (ISA) fee on transactions made while traveling abroad.
+Visa charges a 2% International Service Assessment (ISA) fee – sometimes referred to as a foreign transaction fee – on transactions made while traveling abroad.
 But many banks and credit unions charge additional fees on top of the ISA fee.
-These bank fees can range from 2–3% on every transaction, and can really add up.
+These bank fees can range from 2%–3% on every transaction, and that can really add up.

 Although the vast majority of travelers don’t have any issues with theft or pickpockets, it never hurts to be prepared.

 Before your trip, find out if there is a special contact number for calling your card company from outside the U.S. Keep that contact number(s) – along with a copy of your passport and the cards you’ve brought with you on your trip – in a secure place separate from your wallet.
 That way, if your wallet or purse is stolen, you’ll have the information you need to report the theft quickly.